dvho/MBTI-web-app/README.md

 #### Features
 - React
 - Flexbox
-- A more accurate way to score the _Myers-Briggs Type Indicator_ test
+- 50 times more accurate approach to scoring the _Myers-Briggs Type Indicator_ exam
 _________________________

 #### Motivation
-In designing this modern version of the Myers–Briggs Type Indicator test I was able to make great use of React, mapping through questions and answer ranges in JSON format, passing props to and rendering raw object data into reusable components and implementing the ability to update state in realtime.
+In designing this modern version of the Myers–Briggs Type Indicator exam I was able to make great use of React, mapping through questions and answer ranges in JSON format, passing props to and rendering raw object data into reusable components and implementing the ability to update state in realtime.
 _________________________

 #### Notes
-Completing the test should only take 15 minutes or so.
+Completing the exam should only take 15 minutes or so.
 There are no right answers to any of these questions.
 _________________________

 #### License